GRAFT: Decoupling Ranking and Calibration for Survival Analysis: The Gated Residual AFT Model

 The classical Accelerated Failure Time (AFT) model \citep{kalbfleisch2002statistical} provides a linear foundation for survival analysis by letting

-where $\beta \in \mathbb{R}^p$ is the vector of feature coefficients, $\mu$ is an intercept term, and $\epsilon_i$ is an error term.
-The challenge is that $\log(T_i)$ is unknown for subjects with censoring ($\delta_i=0$).
-Standard AFT models assume a linear relationship between features and log-survival event time, which may be insufficient for capturing complex, non-linear interactions in high-dimensional survival data.
+where $\beta \in \mathbb{R}^p$ is the vector of coefficients, $\mu$ is an intercept term, and $\epsilon_i$ is an error term.
+The challenge is that $\log(T_i)$ is unknown for subjects with censoring ($\delta_i=0$), which AFT models circumvent by specifying the distribution of $\epsilon_i$ in the location-scale family so the loss for censored observations can be written in closed form.
+Moreover, standard AFT models assume a linear relationship between features and log-survival event time, which may be insufficient for capturing complex, non-linear interactions in high-dimensional survival data.